Michael Shapiro (journalist): 1950s

-A CPGB party group was formed in the early 1950s with Michael as secretary.
+A CPGB party group was formed in the early 1950s with Shapiro as secretary.
 The group included David Crook and Alan Winnington.
 He became the main contact between the CPGB and the PRC government - until he broke with the CPGB during the Sino-Soviet split.

-In 1951, Michael twice joined the Chinese People's Volunteers in Korea to report on the war.
+In 1951, Shapiro twice joined the Chinese People's Volunteers in Korea to report on the war.
 While there, he tried to persuade British POWs to "repent of their crimes and win them to the cause of peace".
 He also reported on the war for the Daily Worker.
-Michael's reporting contradicted the government's version and impacted public opinion in the UK.
-In 1955, a UK Ministry of Defense publication on the Korean War noted that Michael had individually interviewed men in the camps.
+Shapiro's reporting contradicted the government's version and impacted public opinion in the UK.
+In 1955, a UK Ministry of Defense publication on the Korean War noted that Shapiro had individually interviewed men in the camps.
 His reputation was further damaged by allegations that he participated in prisoner interrogations, though this was never fully substantiated.
-His behavior was criticized in the UK and politicians raised the possibility of prosecuting Michael and others for treason.
+His behavior was criticized in the UK and politicians raised the possibility of prosecuting Shapiro and others for treason.
 As a result, his passport was not renewed.

-Michael served as an expert at the International News Bureau attached to the General Administration of the Press and at the Xinhua News Agency.
+Shapiro served as an expert at the International News Bureau attached to the General Administration of the Press and at the Xinhua News Agency.
 He helped train journalists in the fledgling Communist government, particularly those senior journalists assigned to the Agency's overseas services.
 He also reported for the Daily Worker in London and was part of the team that translated Mao Zedong’s works into English.
 He helped polish Liu Shaoqi's How to Be a Good Communist and the documents on the Eighth National Congress of the Chinese Communist Party.

-In 1958 Michael published Changing China.
+In 1958, Shapiro published a book titled Changing China.
 His aim was to explain the purpose behind the seeming contradictions in the expanding and fast-moving life of the new society.